yih0nk/SolveXchange-Website/README.md

 4. On the right side there should be either `Recommended` or `Global`.
 Click on the one that isn’t currently selected.
 5. Close and reopen vs code.
 6. Run it.
-7. If it still doesn’t work email me at [1jiangjer3@hdsb.ca](mailto:1jiangjer3@hdsb.ca) or just text me if you have my number.